jenkinsci/jms-messaging-plugin/README.md

 ## Change Log

+#### Version 1.1.18 (April 23, 2020)

+- Revert #181.
+Version 2.x will incorporate an improved ability to override the use of queues and topics on a job/pipeline step level.

 #### Version 1.1.17 (April 19, 2020)

 - Correct regression introduced in 1.1.16 that caused the CI Event configuration of Pipeline jobs